webazin/laravel-country-middleware/README.md

 4-`Webazin\CountryMiddleware\CountryMiddlewareServiceProvider`

-# use
+# Use

 <hr>

-in your route add
+In your route add

 `->middleware('countryCheck')`

 <hr>

-# ban country
+# Ban country

 <hr>